Kids are picky. Kids are easily amused. Kids get bored fast. It's a tough but rewarding market to be involved in.

 The best book I have read this year is 'The Manny Files' by Christian Burch.
 It's another that I've read twice and immediately ran out in pursuit of the sequel.
 It inspired my new age-range label: Eight to Awesome.

-Not everyone is willing to believe that children or young adult books outside Harry Potter can be enjoyed by such a wide audience but the truth is that some of these books register on multiple levels and there are plenty of things children won't understand (or at least not in the same way) that adults will.
+Not everyone is willing to believe that children or young adult books outsideof Harry Potter can be enjoyed by such a wide audience, but the truth is that some of these books register on multiple levels, and there are plenty of things children won't understand (or at least not in the same way) that adults will.

 Something akin to this is animated films.
-These days there is such a huge market for them and the humour and story registers on an adult level as much - if not sometimes more so - as a child's.
-There are films I watched hundreds of times when I was young that I re-watched years later only to think, OH, I get that now!
+Nowadays there is such a huge market for them, and the humour and story registers on an adult's level as much – if not sometimes more so – as a child's.
+There are films I watched several times when I was young, which I then re-watched years later only to think, OH, I get that now!
 I felt so smart.
-Even animated films (or just films targeted at children) from decades past have humour and references that fly over the head of a child but are grasped by adults with delight.
+Animated films (or just films marketed at children) from decades past have humour and references that fly over the head of a child but are grasped by adults with delight.

 I'm always in search of a great book to read...and plenty of them just don't make the cut.
-They're okay or they're a bit dull or maybe even tedious to get through.
+They're okay, they're a bit dull, or maybe they're even too tedious to get through.
 It puts me into a slump when I keep finding these results again and again.

 Good books are out there.
-Great books are out there but we have to be willing to read outside our comfort zone to find them and some of them I guarantee will have those labels that might make you shirk away.
+Great books are out there, but we have to be willing to read outside our comfort zone to find them.
+I guarantee that plenty will have labels that might make you shirk away.
 In the end, though, you'll find that some of them are more than worth it.

-Have you read any great books lately, meant for someone younger than your years?
+Have you read any great books lately, marketed at someone younger than your years?